jrinkyx/Jrinkigame/README.md

 # Jrinkigame
+Indie pixel-art game project using Godot Engine.
+Personal learning and practice.
-I want to make a game that works
+Making a game that works.